 — Enzo Morel (@mtwit75) June 7, 2025

-If the City of Paris initially dreamed of five swimming sites, it turns out that three iconic spots will open starting in July: the Grenelle arm, along with the Marie arm (14th) and the Bercy quay (12th).
-Everywhere, the setup will feature floating docks to make access to the water easier and ensure safety, with well-defined and supervised areas.
-Above the water, changing rooms, showers, and lockers will enhance the experience.
+While the City of Paris originally dreamed of five swimming locations, it turns out that three iconic sites will open in July: the Grenelle branch, along with the Marie branch (14th) and the Bercy quay (12th).
+Everywhere, the layout includes piers to make access to the water easier and ensure safety, with well-defined and supervised zones.
+On the surface, there will be changing rooms, showers, and lockers to enhance the experience!

 Voir cette publication sur Instagram